sudheerapte/popcornserver/doc/commands.rst

 .. _commands:

-UXML - UX Model Command Language
+PSL - UX Model Command Language
 ================================

-We describe UXML, a simple ascii-based language with three sets of
+We describe PSL, a simple ascii-based language with three sets of
 commands:

 1. State Space commands, to build up the UX model.